 Seven Principles of Illusion to Captivate Audiences and Unlock the Secrets of Success

 David Kwong is no ordinary magician.
-He’s also a New York Times puzzle builder, TED speaker, Harvard grad, consultant on blockbusters like Now You See Me, and now a greenlit TV producer.
+He’s also a New York Times puzzle builder, TED speaker, Harvard grad, consultant on blockbusters like The Imitation Game, and now a greenlit TV producer.
 In his fun, practical book Spellbound, he reveals seven age-old principles of illusion we can use to impress, persuade, and motivate audiences—how to gain an edge on the competition, and stay one step ahead of everyone else.

 Puzzles and magic might not seem like the most logical companions, but Kwong sees a clear parallel between the two.
 As human beings, he argues, we are all “wired to solve” problems and “create order out of chaos.”
 This May, he released Spellbound: Master the Seven Principles of Illusion to Gain Influence, Captivate Audiences, and Unlock the Secrets of Success, his first book: a guide to bridging the gap between perception and reality to increase our powers of persuasion and influence—in relationships, business, and beyond.
 Shortly after the book’s release, ABC reported that they’d be picking up the new magic/FBI procedural Deception, which Kwong is not only designing illusions for, but also co-producing.

 On-stage, Kwong combines his unmatched knowledge of illusions with a showman’s command of the audience.
 But he’s more than an entertainer, with keynotes that fuse his seven principles with observable (and yes, entertaining) demonstrations.
 His insights on “Free Will Architecture”—easing others towards selecting something you proposed yourself—are fascinating to hear about, but even better to observe in action.
 Genuine, spontaneous, effortlessly deft—Kwong has been called “ridiculously engaging”—and that has less to do with illusion than natural charm.